 Car startup Beepi sold for parts after potential exits to Fair, and then DGDG, broke down

-The new Pokemon just went live in Pokémon GO and the servers are melting again
+The new Pokémon just went live in Pokémon GO and the servers are melting again

-Yet more developments for Beepi, the used car marketplace that had raised $150 million but then went bust: the company has completely shut down and has been sold off in parts to repay creditors.
+Yet more developments for Beepi, the used car marketplace that had raised $150 million but then went bust: The company has completely shut down and has been sold off in parts to repay creditors.
 The development comes after a deal to sell itself to Fair.com, a stealth startup from car industry vets, was cancelled; and then a second deal to sell itself to Bay Area-based used car dealer group DGDG fell through, TechCrunch has confirmed with people close to the company.

 With no more cash for operations, Beepi instead went through an Assignment for the Benefit of Creditors (ABC process), with advisory firm Sherwood Partners as the Assignee, the firm confirmed to TechCrunch.
-Wall Street Journal first reported the assignment of Sherwood Partners to sell off the assets yesterday.
+The Wall Street Journal first reported the assignment of Sherwood Partners to sell off the assets yesterday.

 The development wasn’t a complete surprise.
 After we initially reported in December that Beepi, out of money, would be sold to Fair.com, we’d been trying to hunt down the latest on the situation, when we noticed that the sale announcement was marked as “cancelled” on Crunchbase in January (now mysteriously turned back again to “pending“); and we started to receive emails from people saying that the site had completely shut down and was not processing any sales, or refunds for sales.